razor-x/bsdznc/README.md

 ```

 You must provide a valid SSL certificate.
-If you use either recipe, you must create an encrypted data bag under
+If you use the default recipe, this is handled by the [certificate cookbook].
-`certificates` with id `znc`.
+You must have an encrypted data bag under `certificates` with id `znc`.
-See the [certificate cookbook].
+See the [certificate cookbook] docs for how to create this.

 Access the web admin at `https://example.com/`.
 The ZNC server will listen for IRC connections on port `194`.